Skip to main content Skip to home page

 • a 14-day response filing period after a complaint is lodged

-• referral to a pre-hearing conference within 14 days after a response is filed
+• a referral to a pre-hearing conference within 14 days after a response is filed

 Taking action